crisp-im/node-crisp-api/README.md

 `npm install --save node-crisp-api`

+**⚠️ Important: version `3.0.0` of the library introduced breaking changes on a lot of methods regarding `conversations` and `people` routes.
+We recommend that you migrate your integrations to support the new methods.
+If you want to wait to apply those changes, we may pin `node-crisp-api` to `2.0.0` or lower in your `package.json`.**

 ## Authentication

 To authenticate against the API, obtain your authentication token keypair by following the [REST API Authentication](https://docs.crisp.chat/guides/rest-api/authentication/) guide.
 You'll get a token keypair made of 2 values.